axelpale/affineplane/README.md

 # affineplane

-A 2D plane geometry and dynamics library for spatial 2D applications.
-Written in JavaScript (ECMAScript 6) with a functional, class-free style.
+A functional 2D plane geometry and dynamics library for spatial 2D applications.
+Written in JavaScript (ECMAScript 6) with a functional, immutable, class-free style.

 ![affineplane social banner](doc/affineplane-social-banner.jpg)